 County Durham and Darlington Fire and Rescue Service is in the North East of England.
 It serves an area that includes Darlington, Derwentside, Durham, Easington, Wear and Tees.

-As well as responding to emergencies such as fire, flooding, road traffic collisions, animal rescue and missing persons searches, the service works in the community carrying out home fire safety checks and visits to schools to warn and inform people about potential dangers.
-The service is committed to supporting and working with children and young people and runs thriving Young Firefighters’ Association groups at several stations in the region.
+The service responds to emergencies such as fire, flooding, road traffic collisions, animal rescue and missing persons searches.
+It also works in the community, carrying out home fire safety checks and visits to schools to inform people about potential dangers.

 In summer 2017, HMIC (now HMICFRS) took on inspections of England’s fire & rescue services, assessing and reporting on their efficiency, effectiveness and leadership.